urness/CS167Fall2025/Project2.md

 - The code you wrote
 - A clear user guide explaining how to run or use your system
 - Screenshots or example interactions demonstrating functionality
+- Analysis of how transformers worked well in this project, as well as their shortcomings.

 ---